How to Get a Bigger Butt (4 Types of Glute Exercises)

 The Bulgarian split squats offer 2 distinct advantages over even the Greatest Of All Time (GOAT), barbell back squats.

-A deeper stretch
+Get a deeper stretch

 Elevating your back leg on a bench for the Bulgarian split squat increases the range of motion your glutes go through at the bottom position.